Information For New Students

 - What happens after I have submitted my application?

-After you have submitted your application, you will be able to print your Signature and Declaration pages (student, parents, spouse) and your Master Student Financial Aid Agreement form (MSFAA).
-Your Signature and Declaration pages are to be completed by the appropriate individuals and submitted to the Financial Aid Office.
+After you have submitted your OSAP application, your Required Documentspage will display.
+Signature and Declaration pages are to be completed by the appropriate individuals and uploaded through your OSAP application.

 - What if I can't remember my OSAP pin number or I have been denied access to my on-line information?